 Nature offers great untapped potential for improving the quality of life of urban citizens and finding cost-effectives solutions to challenges, such as rising temperatures (the urban heat island effect) or flooding.
 The challenge is to develop urban planning approaches and measures which enable people to reap the many benefits and services provided by nature (such as water, air, food, temperature regulation, recreational opportunities) but also protect the environment from unsustainable exploitation.

 IUCN is one of the few organisations that focuses on the biodiversity dimension of the urban sustainability agenda in Europe and promotes nature-based solutions in the urban context.
-Through project such as the World Environmental Hubs and URBES, the IUCN Brussels Office seeks to increase collaboration with local and regional governments to conserve biodiversity, develop the evidence base of the economic, social and environmental benefits of nature-based solutions, and communicate success stories to inspire positive action for nature in Europe and around the world.
+Through projects such as the GrowGreen and ENABLE, the IUCN Brussels Office seeks to increase collaboration with cities to conserve biodiversity, develop the evidence base of the economic, social and environmental benefits of nature-based solutions, and communicate success stories to inspire positive action for nature in urban areas in Europe and around the world.